-13. HIGHWAY SAFETY
+13.0 HIGHWAY SAFETY

 - 13.1 The applicant has submitted a Transport Statement in support of the application.
 On the basis of standard TRICS modelling, the existing lawful use of the site (incorporating 1,726 square metres of B2 floorspace) would generate 17 trips to and from the site during the AM peak and 13 trips to and from the site during the PM peak period.
-In contrast, using the same modelling, the proposed development is anticipated to generate 21 trips to and from the site during the AM peak and 21 movements to and from the site are anticipated during the PM peak period. - 13.2 Given the relatively close proximity of the site to Ashton town centre it is considered that the anticipated number of trips by private car throughout the day could be reduced as a proportion of the total due to the accessibility of alternative modes of transport, services and facilities.
+In contrast, using the same modelling, the proposed development is anticipated to generate 21 trips to and from the site during the PM peak period. - 13.2 Given the relatively close proximity of the site to Ashton town centre it is considered that the anticipated number of trips by private car throughout the day could be reduced as a proportion of the total due to the accessibility of alternative modes of transport, services and facilities.
 The Local Highway Authority has not raised any concerns in relation to traffic movements associated with the development, which must be considered within the context of the lawful use.
-It is considered that the volume of traffic generated by the proposals would not result in a severe impact on the capacity of the highway network as a result. - 13.3 The Local Highway Authority has not raised any objections to the proposed access arrangements, which have been revised to retain the existing one way system, following the amendment to retain the building at 85 Cavendish Street.
-Traffic calming measures would be introduced on Bank Street in the form of a raised table surface (the implementation of which will need to be the subject of legal agreements under the provisions of the Highways Act.)
-Access into the development would be taken via the junction of the A635 and Bentinck Street to then north west of the site.
-Egress would be via Bank Street and Hill Street to the north of the site, both of which connect to Cavendish Street. - 13.4 In relation to parking, the site is located within the designated Ashton town centre.
+It is considered that the volume of traffic generated by the proposals would not result in a severe impact on the capacity of the highway network as a result. - 13.3 The Local Highway Authority has not raised any objections to the proposed access arrangements, which would retain the existing one way system, with access to the development via Bentick Street and egress via Bank Street. - 13.4 In relation to car parking, the site is located within the designated Ashton town centre.
 Policy RD8 of the RDG indicates a maximum provision of 0.5 to 1 parking spaces for each 1 bedroom unit, 1.5 spaces per 2 and 3 bedroom dwelling and 2 spaces for each dwelling of 4 or more bedrooms in this location.
-A total of 13 spaces for the 26 apartments would be provided within the ground floor of that building and 2 parking spaces would be provided for each dwelling.
-The development would therefore achieve the required parking standards, as the lower level of provision for the apartments is considered appropriate in this highly sustainable location. - 13.5 The proposed plans indicate the location of cycle storage facilities within the ground floor parking area of the apartment development and within the private amenity space between the apartment building and the rear of no. 856 Cavendish Street.
-Further details of the number of secured cycle parking spaces to be included in these areas can be secured by condition. - 13.6 TfGM has not raised any objections to the proposals, subject to the imposition of conditions requiring the provision of secured cycle storage as part of the development and the production of a sustainable Travel Plan.
-They have also commented that investment in cycle path infrastructure should be secured via financial contributions.
-A scheme to improve cycling and walking facilities on Hill Street has been identified by engineers as appropriate mitigation in this case.